come home to yourself.

 02

-A stronger sense of self—increased confidence, compassion, and attunement with yourself.
+A stronger sense of self, including increased self-worth, compassion, and confidence in relationships.

 03